 - going too long without eating

 - extreme cold

 It’s important to talk to your doctor about foods and activities that might be causing your episodes.
-Because Gamstorp disease is hereditary, it cannot be prevented.
-However, by avoiding the triggers that cause the paralytic episodes, you can limit the disease’s effects.
+Avoiding the triggers that cause the paralytic episodes can limit the disease’s effects.